$B$-jet fragmentation with $B^{\pm} \to J/\psi K^{\pm}$ decays in $\sqrt{s} = 13$ TeV $pp$ collisions at LHCb: Introduction

 \section{Introduction}

 The processes by which color-charged quarks and gluons form color-neutral bound states, \ie~hadronize, are still poorly understood.
-Given that the full transition from partons to hadrons includes a nonperturbative regime where the strong coupling $\alpha_{s}$ is large, functions describing hadronization must be constrained through measurements of final-state hadrons.
+Given that the full transition from partons to hadrons includes a nonperturbative regime, functions describing hadronization must be constrained through measurements of final-state hadrons.
 From such measurements, collinear fragmentation functions (FFs) are extracted, representing the probability that an outgoing parton will produce a particular species of hadron with a given collinear momentum fraction with respect to the parent parton.
 Transverse-momentum-dependent (TMD) FFs that additionally describe dependence on hadron momentum transverse to the outgoing parton momentum direction are also extracted~\cite{parton_FFs}.

 While FFs are well constrained for many light quark species (see \eg Refs.~\cite{light_charged_FFs, light_neutral_FFs}), their heavy quark counterparts have received far less attention, and, in particular for beauty hadrons, few measurements exist~\cite{ALEPH_Bfrag, OPAL_Bfrag, SLD_Bfrag, DELPHI_Bfrag, ATLAS_Bfrag, ATLAS_partialBfrag, CMS_partialBfrag}.
 In calculations of processes involving heavy-flavor hadrons in the final state, the heavy-quark mass $m_Q$ constitutes an additional, non-negligible scale, along with the hard-interaction scale $Q$, where the jet transverse momentum \pt is often used as a proxy ~\cite{DstarFF_pheno}.
 These multiscale processes serve as a stringent test of Quantum Chromodynamics (QCD) and the applicability of various factorization theorems.
+Additionally, improved measurements and modeling of beauty fragmentation may for example aid in the search for di-Higgs production in channels involving $b$ quarks.